Chapter 2 – Nostalgia “En noir et blanc”: Black Music and Postcoloniality from Sefyu’s Paris to Buddy Bolden’s New Orleans

 Nina Simone, “Hey, Buddy Bolden” (Ellington and Stayhorn)

-Album art for the Sefyu album, QuiSuis-Je? on which “En noir et blanc” appears.
+Album art for the Sefyu album, QuiSuis-Je? on which “En noir et blanc” appears (thanks to Fouad Alloui of Fall Design for permissions).

 “En noir et blanc” (Video Clip Version)